Deconstructing Progressive Christianity.

 I have studied people, and biblical and theological issues, and culture, for over fifty years.
 I am a constant reader and observer.

-I want you to know that there are many theologians and biblical scholars, such as myself, who have not departed from what we see as essential.
+There are many theologians and biblical scholars, such as myself, who have not departed from what we see as essential.
+We could never be "exvangelicals."
 This is not out of ignorance.
-We are quite familiar with, and have wrestled with, all the questions progressivists raise.
+We are familiar with, and have wrestled with, all the questions progressivists raise.
 And wow!
 We see things differently.
 Which means: we disagree with each other.
 Which means: we think each other is wrong about some things.
 (For example, see Brian McLaren's vicious disagreement with The Nashville Statement, where he even brings in the KKK, implicating the 24,000+ theologians and biblical scholars, and even Francis Chan, J. I. Packer, and people like me, who agree with the Statement.)

 Humanity, throughout history, has not morally and spiritually progressed.